HunT37/movieAPI/README.md

 GET comments - Returns all comments from database<br/>
 GET comments/:imdbID - Returns all comments set for chosen imdbID<br/>
-SET comments - Insert new comment for movie with imdbID given in request body<br/>
+POST comments - Insert new comment for movie with imdbID given in request body<br/>

 ### Tests
 Tests are HTTP request to heroku app.
 You can run test with "node tests.js" in test/ folder.<br/>